cookieninja799/neoApp/README.md

     Visit [http://localhost:3000](http://localhost:3000) to view the application.

+## Roadmap

+The development of the NEO Tracker is an ongoing process.
+Here's a glimpse into what we have planned for future releases:

+- **Horizons API Integration**: Enhance the accuracy of NEO data by integrating NASA's Horizons system for precise ephemeris calculations.
+- **Educational Resources**: Develop a library of educational content to help users learn more about NEOs, space science, and the importance of planetary defense.

 ## Contributing

 Contributions are welcome!
 Whether it's submitting an issue, proposing a feature, or submitting a pull request, all contributions are appreciated.